hyunjunbae70/squadron-fitness-tracker/README.md

 # Squadron Fitness Tracker

 A full-stack web application designed to track exercise activities for squadron personnel, replacing traditional Excel-based tracking systems with a modern, interactive platform that encourages fitness participation through competitive features and progress visualization.
+(Note: this is a rewriting of the original (in Korean) I implemented while in the military)

 ## Overview